Melomario57/Melomario57/README.md

 ## 🤔About me:

--🌱Completing a web development program.
+- :trophy:I've concluded a web development program.

--🌱Learning java for a deep comprehending of Object Oriented Programming.
+-🌱Collaborating in the development of a customizable chatbot by using PHP and MySQL.

 -🌱Building some projects using HTML, CSS, JS, React, NodeJs and Express.